 - Best on confident clients who want a real statement.

-- Plan a trim every four to six weeks.
+- Budget for a reshape close to once a month.
 See the wolf mullet guide for more.

 📋Before You Go Short